combio-dku/MarkerCount/README.md

 The arguments to pass and the return value are the same as those in python.

 R example codes is in the Jupyter notebook file `cell_id_R_example_v04.ipynb`

+## Example usage in Jupyter notebook

+We provide example usage of MarkerCount in Jupyter notebook file `cell_id_example_v03.ipynb`, where you can see how to import and how to run MarkerCount, both in reference-based and marker-based mode.
+For quick overveiw of the usage of MarkerCount, simply click `cell_id_example_v03.ipynb` above in the file list.

+To run the example, please download the script, Jupyter notebook file, maker matrix in `.csv` file and the two sample single-cell RNA-Seq data with `.h5ad` file extension (they are the two data we used in our paper mentioned above) and follow the instruction below.

+1. Download all the files in ZIP format.
+2. Decompress the files into a desired folder.
+3. Run jupyter notebook and open the jupyter notebook file `cell_id_example_v03.ipynb`
+4. You can run the codes step-by-step and can see the intermediate and final results.

+To run MarkerCount, you need the python packages `Numpy`, `Pandas`, `sklearn` and `scipy`.
+`scanpy` and `plotly` are required only to show the results, not for the MarkerCount itself.
+All of them can be installed simply using `pip` command.

 ## Contact
 Send email to syoon@dku.edu for any inquiry on the usages.